open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 creation if appropriate.

 The `MeterProvider` MAY provide methods to update the configuration.
-If configuration is updated (e.g., adding a `MetricProcessor`), the updated configuration MUST also apply to all already returned `Meters` (i.e. it MUST NOT matter whether a `Meter` was obtained from the `MeterProvider` before or after the configuration change).
+If configuration is updated (e.g., adding a `MeasurementProcessor`), the updated configuration MUST also apply to all already returned `Meters` (i.e. it MUST NOT matter whether a `Meter` was obtained from the `MeterProvider` before or after the configuration change).
 Note: Implementation-wise, this could mean that